zhangzibin/deep-skip-thoughts/README.md

 I'm still working on this project.
 There may be some problems in my code and it's result haven't be tested by now.
 But you can try this bleeding-edge version if you wish.

+## TODO

+More concise code.

+Multi-threads support for pair RNN such as prev/next.

+More optimizers such as rmsprop.

+And so on.

 ## Requirements